ms-iot/ROSOnWindows/docs/GettingStarted/UsingROSonWindows.md

 title: Using a ROS Package on Windows
 ---

-The ROS community has many thousands of [packages][package stats] which cover many different aspects of building a Robot.
+The ROS community has many thousands of [packages][package stats] which cover different aspects of building a Robot.
 Many packages have been ported by the community or build on Windows without modification.

 ## Is the package already available?